 - May results to abnormal development during pregnancy

-Chemotherapy can be used under 4 major settings
+Chemotherapy can be used to achieve different goals and usually administered under 4 major settings.

 - As the primary or only form of treatment

 - To reduce signs and symptoms associated with a given cancer, by killing some of the cells.
-This approach is called (palliative chemotherapy).
-It’s done with no curative intent but rather to help improve your life expectancy.
+This approach is called palliative chemotherapy.
+It’s done with no curative intent but rather to help improve your quality of life, or increase your life expectancy.

 - To kill any hidden cancer cell that might have survived or escape during other treatments such as surgery.
 This approach is called adjuvant therapy.